The Shandon Congregational Church

 The Shandon Congregational Church started in the homes of Welsh settlers in 1803.
 After construction of "The Old Welsh Church Building"--or what is now called, "The Community House"--was completed in 1823, church services and functions were held there.

 As the country grew and expanded, so did the community of Shandon and its neighbors.
-To accommodate a growing a community, a new place of worship was constructed in 1855.
+To accommodate a growing community, a new place of worship was constructed in 1855.
 This location is still used for our worship services, and we have made substantial additions to this building, such as our 'Education Wing', which includes classrooms for adults and up-to-date spaces for our youth services.

 We continue to cherish the gifts provided to us from our ancestors.
 Our Community House, for instance, is still used for many of our community functions, like our yearly Strawberry Festival.
 (Please see 'Events' for more information)